 So we finally attempted something that other printer reviewers have used before, hairspray!
 We applied this to the print platform prior to printing, since we were told that it helps the first layer to stick well to the surface.
 And Voila!
 This actually worked.
 Our 3DBenchy print came out almost perfect and the only post-processing that we did was for removing the raft that we had printed on.

-According to the printer manufacturer, this printer is capable of transferring files through a Wi-Fi connection.
+According to the manufacturer, this printer is capable of transferring files through a Wi-Fi connection.
 However, we were unable to create a Wi-Fi connection between Flashforge Finder and our computer.
-Repeated tries, even with the computer showing ìlimited connectionî and the finder interface showing ìreceiving fileî all yielded futile.
+Repeated tries, even with the computer showing ‘limited connection’ and the Finder interface showing ‘receiving file’ were futile.

 I tried printing the file from the printer interface.
 However, when I selected the file, the printer showed that the object had been printed even though this wasn’t the case.
-According to the user guide, the solution for this was supposed to be entering the printerís IP address into my browser bar, and from then it should allow me to change the Wi-Fi settings.
+According to the user guide, the solution for this was supposed to enter the printer’s IP address into my browser bar, and from then it should allow me to change the Wi-Fi settings.

-The Flashforge Finder 3D printer is an ideal printer for using in the classroom and at home, not only because itís affordable, but also for its intuitive user interface.
-It is very user friendly, and when it works the prints are admirable.
+The Flashforge Finder 3D printer is an ideal printer for using in the classroom and at home.
+The printer is not only affordable but also has an intuitive user interface.
+It is very user friendly and produces high-quality prints.
 The secret to getting a successful print is to get the first layer to stick, the rest is magic.

-So the points for Flashforge Finder are the slide-out print bed, and the quiet operation.
-Also the moderate ease of build and use, the build quality, and the admirable prints it produces make me rate this computer high.
+What we love about the Flashforge Finder is the slide-out print bed and the quiet operation.
+Also, the moderate ease of build and use, the build volume, and the admirable prints it produces make me rate this 3D printer highly.
 So yes, I would definitely recommend this printer for any 3D printing enthusiast.